Skip to main content

 • staying in residential accommodation on a trial basis

-• you were in hospital or other type of care home
+• you are in hospital

 Was this page helpful?